 Astronomers have discovered that all galaxies rotate once every billion years, no matter how big they are.
 The Earth spinning around on its axis once gives us the length of a day, and a complete orbit of the Earth around the Sun gives us a year.

-“It’s not Swiss watch precision,” said Professor Gerhardt Meurer from the UWA node of the International Centre for Radio Astronomy Research (ICRAR).
+“It’s not Swiss watch precision,” said Professor Gerhardt Meurer from the UWA node of the International Center for Radio Astronomy Research (ICRAR).
 “But regardless of whether a galaxy is very big or very small, if you could sit on the extreme edge of its disk as it spins, it would take you about a billion years to go all the way round.”

 Professor Meurer said that by using simple maths, you can show all galaxies of the same size have the same average interior density.